SCOTIABANK ARENA

 Win or Lose, the Place is Full

 Despite having one of the league’s largest fanbases and a license to print money, the Leafs haven’t won The Stanley Cup since 1967 (it hasn’t even been to the Finals since then).
-Hell, they haven’t even won a play-off series in High Definition (i.e. since 2004).
+Hell, until recently, they haven’t even won a play-off series on High Definition TV.
 But they still sell out the building every night and dominate Canada’s sports coverage.
-The rabid fanbase is absolutely starving for a winner, and with the Cubs having won a World Series in 2016, a Leafs Stanley Cup would be one of the biggest, most cathartic parties in sports (Other than maybe a Browns Super Bowl).
+The rabid fanbase is absolutely starving for a winner.
+I would say that a Leafs Stanley Cup would rival a Browns Super Bowl win as the most cathartic, meaningful championship in sports (though Bills, Lions, and Knicks fans may argue that).

 A Must for Any Purist

 Those lucky enough to get in will see a classic modern arena will all the amenities.
 Concessions are expensive but are good.
 There are strong displays celebrating the team’s storied history throughout the building and attached Galleria, the best being the Legends Row display on the outside of the arena featuring bronze statues of 14 all-time Leaf greats looking as if they’re all playing on the same team.
 The upper deck is nice and steep for hockey, putting fans over the ice.
 The pre-game celebrations and videos pay homage to the past while pumping fans up for the present.
-And just in case it starting feeling a little too reverential, goals in recent years are celebrated with the quirky choice of Hall & Oates’ “You Make My Dreams Come True”.
+And just in case it starting feeling a little too reverential, the scoreboard operator will turn up the volume in between action to decibel levels that rival Vegas, LA and Utah.

 A Leaf game focuses mainly on hockey.
 While the experience will set you back a princely sum, it’s still a must-do venue for any hard-core fan.